 When you are considering becoming egg donor it is important that you understand all the requirements and why they exist.
-One of the basic requirements for being an egg donor is to be between certain ages and have a low to healthy BMI, usually in between 18 to 29.
+One of the basic requirements for being an egg donor is to be between the ages 21-28 and have a low to healthy BMI, usually in between 18 to 29.
 What is a person’s BMI?
-It is how a person determines their body fat based on their height and weight.
+It is how body fat is calculated based on height and weight.

 Dangers of High BMI

 There are many dangers to a person having a high BMI.
-An individual with a high BMI are prone to many health problems.
-Some of these problems include but are not limited to heart attack, sleep apnea, diabetes, cancer, as well as other medical issues.
+An individual with a high BMI is prone health problems.
+Some of these problems include, but are not limited to, heart attack, sleep apnea, diabetes, cancer, as well as other medical issues.
 There are many sources online that can help you determine your BMI if you are unsure.

 When it comes to being an egg donor, you need to think about the end results.
-You will be providing infertile parents with the ability to have a healthy baby.
-This procedure will require the taking of medication.
-However, during the extraction of the eggs you will be placed under anesthesia.
+You will be providing infertile intended parents with an opportunity to have a healthy baby.
+This procedure will require taking medication.
+However, during the extraction of the eggs you will be placed under light anesthesia.
 With an egg donor outside normal BMI it can have negative effects on the procedure.
 Anesthesia with a high BMI can cause a greater risk in respiratory and airway complications.

-To learn more about what is involved in becoming an egg donor, we suggest you read this or watch this.
+To learn more about what is involved in becoming an egg donor, we suggest you watch this.
 We also welcome you to apply online or call Egg Donor Solutions a call with any additional questions you may have.

 What is Egg Donation, Can I be an Egg Donor, Egg Donation Process, Common Egg Donation Questions, Becoming an Egg Donor, Qualifying as an Egg Donor, Egg Donation, Egg Donor process, Why to go through an agency?, Egg Donation Overview.